UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 Meterological input data should be in UMEP format.
-You can use the `Meterological Preprocessor <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>`__ to prepare your input data.
+You can use the `Meterological Preprocessor <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>`__ to prepare your own input data (data for this tutorial is already prepared).
 It is also possible to use the plugin for a single point in time.

 Required meteorological data to calculate T\ :sub:`mrt` are: